 If you're not eating grains and sugar, enjoying a slice of birthday cake seems impossible.
 But a simple mix of coconut and almond flours, sweetener, cocoa, and yogurt make this fluffy chocolate cake keto diet approved.
 Make it extra festive by whipping up a keto cream cheese frosting and topping with sugar-free chocolate shavings.

 Layers of shortbread are soaked with coffee and topped with whipped cream and cocoa for a delicious mixture of textures and flavors.
 Since the keto diet is alcohol-free, this recipe calls for rum extract for the same flavor without the sugar.
 Serve tiramisu with hot coffee for an after-dinner treat.

 This moist quick bread can be served as a sweet brunch dish with hot tea or as a fall-inspired dessert.
 Pumpkin purée and spices make it a festive keto dessert, especially when topped with a glaze or cream cheese frosting.
 Make sure to use a cup-for-cup sweetener when making keto pumpkin bread for the right level of sweetness.Continue to 13 of 14 below.

 13 of 14

 Combine just a few simple ingredients to make these gluten-free, sugar-free peanut butter cookies.
 The nut butter and coconut keep the cookies chewy and delicate, and vanilla and sea salt add flavor.
-Make sure to use natural peanut butter to keep out added sugar and other unhealthy ingredients.
+Make sure to use natural peanut butter to keep out added sugar.
 You can also swap the peanut butter for natural almond butter.

 14 of 14